dovellous/skill-test/readme.md

 ```

 ### 7. Implement Test Driven Development (TDD):
 Test Driven Development offers advantages such as improved code quality, better test coverage, and early detection of bugs.
-To achieve TDD in an existing application, start by writing tests for the existing codebase and then gradually introduce new features following the TDD cycle: write a test, make it pass, refactor.
+We start by writing tests for the existing codebase and then gradually introduce new features following the TDD cycle: write a test, make it pass, refactor.
 #### Advantages of TDD
 - **Fewer bugs**: TDD can help catch bugs early in the development process, which can reduce the number of bugs in the code.
 - **Improved design**: TDD can help improve the design of the code by forcing you to think about the requirements before writing code.